- Blue carbon turning the tide on greenhouse gas emissions

-By preserving and expanding areas of coastal vegetation such as mangroves, sea grass beds, and marshes, we can mitigate some of the effects in burning fossil fuels and that is something that we all need to get very busy doing so we can turn the tide on our rising greenhouse gas emissions.
+By preserving and expanding areas of coastal vegetation such as mangroves, sea grass beds, and marshes, we can mitigate some of the effects in burning fossil fuels and turn the tide on our rising greenhouse gas emission